awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

 **To set up call transfers and quick connects**

-1. Choose a contact flow type based on what you want to do: Transfer to agent or Transfer to queue\.
+1. Choose a flow type based on what you want to do: Transfer to agent or Transfer to queue\.
 External transfers do not require a specific type of contact flow\.

-1. Create and publish the contact flow\.
+1. Create and publish the flow\.

 1. Create a quick connect for the type of transfer to enable: **Agent**, **Queue**, or **External**\.

-   When you create the **Agent** or **Queue** quick connect, select a contact flow that matches the type of transfer to enable\. **External** quick connects require only a phone number, and do not allow you to set a queue or contact flow\.
+   When you create the **Agent** or **Queue** quick connect, select a flow that matches the type of transfer to enable\. **External** quick connects require only a phone number, and do not allow you to set a queue or flow\.

-1. Add the quick connect that you created to any queue used in a contact flow for which to enable contact transfer, such as the queue used in the contact flow for incoming contacts\.
+1. Add the quick connect that you created to any queue used in a flow for which to enable contact transfer, such as the queue used in the flow for incoming contacts\.

 1. Make sure the queue is in a routing profile assigned to the agents who transfers contacts\.